-(e) Except as otherwise provided, the workday shall be seven (7) hours' duration exclusive of meal period, and these hours shall be scheduled between 8:00 a.m. and 5:00 p.m.
+(e) Except as otherwise provided, the workday shall be seven (7) hours' duration exclusive of meal period, and these hours shall be scheduled between 5:00 a.m. and 9:30p.m.

 (f) Notwithstanding the foregoing, workday hours may commence at other times where there is mutual agreement at the local level.
+Agreement will not be unreasonably withheld.